 I may have missed a couple (and I’m aware that Norton isn’t up there, but they keep popping in and out of existence, and their stuff is SO expensive that I think their owners know perfectly well what they own and don’t need to be told!)

-- Ducati — All L-twins or V-Fours (in modern history, although they’ve done p-twins in the past)
+- Ducati — All L-twins or V-Fours (in modern history, although they’ve done parallel twins in the past)

-- Kawasaki — They do have a lot of parallel twins, but these all have a 180-degree crank, like the Ninja 650.
+- Kawasaki — They do have a lot of parallel twins.
+But the W800 for example has a 360-degree crank.

 - Moto Guzzi — These guys do all V-twins, transversely mounted